 Compliance with Section 106 and implementing regulations (36 CFR Part 800) was accomplished through consultation between the Department of the Air Force (DAF) and the South Carolina and Georgia SHPOs.
 In a letter dated July 27, 2023, the South Carolina SHPO stated that no properties listed in or eligible for listing in the NRHP would be affected by the Proposed Action and concurred that Buildings 106 and 712 are not eligible for listing in the NRHP.
-The DAF has initiated consultation with the Georgia SHPO in accordance with Section 106; SHPO concurrence with this determination is pending.
+In a letter dated 5 September 2023, the Georgia SHPO stated that the Proposed Action would have no adverse effect on historic properties, as defined in 36 CFR § 800.5(d)(1).